secretstartups/handbook/values/index.html.md

 At GitLab, we should be more accepting of people taking initiative in trying to improve things.
 As companies grow, their speed of decision-making goes down since there are more people involved.
 We should counteract that by having short toes and feeling comfortable letting others contribute to our domain.
 For example, pointed, respectful feedback to a [proposal](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests/24447) by GitLab's CEO led to his own merge request being closed.
+However, it is not required to respond to comments.

 ##### It's impossible to know everything
 {:.no_toc}